-Subject C Camper and staff contact information Policy tr pecific contact information for campers and staff must be accessible while on-site and with ravel groups that are off-site.
-This information will be kept confidential and only used as eeded. o promote communication as needed between campers/staff and their emergency contact nd health care provider.
-CC 20 of pr Il campers and volunteers will provide the following information as a part of the application rocess for use by COS staff and designated volunteers as needed: Name Birth date and age Home address, telephone number and cell phone number Name, address, and phone number of adult(s) responsible for each minor Telephone number(s) of persons to contact in case of emergency during camp Name and telephone number of individual's physician or health care facility (if applicable).
-(Collected for campers only) COS launched a phone application "app" called "MyCampApp" for use by the community in 023.
+Subject Camper and staff contact information Statement of Policy Specific contact information for campers and staff must be accessible while on-site and with travel groups that are off-site.
+This information will be kept confidential and only used as needed.
+Purpose To promote communication as needed between campers/staff and their emergency contact and health care provider.
+Guidelines All campers and volunteers will provide the following information as a part of the application process for use by COS staff and designated volunteers as needed: Name Birth date and age Home address, telephone number and cell phone number Name, address, and phone number of adult(s) responsible for each minor Telephone number(s) of persons to contact in case of emergency during camp Name and telephone number of individual's physician or health care facility (if applicable).
+(Collected for campers only) COS launched a phone application "app" called "MyCampApp" for use by the community in 2023.
 The app has a directory available for use.
-Camper families and volunteers may opt out f the Directory.
-COS requires all volunteers restrict the use of camper contact information rovided in the Directory to official Program and Camp use unless approved by the camper arent/guardian.
-Use of the directory is to strengthen connection within the community and is ot for solicitation or harassment.
-If a participant is found to be harassing members of the
+Camper families and volunteers may opt out of the Directory.
+COS requires all volunteers restrict the use of camper contact information provided in the Directory to official Program and Camp use unless approved by the camper parent/guardian.
+Use of the directory is to strengthen connection within the community and is not for solicitation or harassment.
+If a participant is found to be harassing members of the community through the use of the directory, access to the app may be removed.